-But, it’s 2017, people!
-We know not all calories are created equally.
+But now we know not all calories are created equally.
 Whole food is in and processed food is out.

 This is where macro-counting fanatics will tell you that you should count the grams of fat, protein, and carbs consumed because they give you a better picture of diet quality.

 That’s because your macros paint an incomplete picture of diet quality.
 Say you met your goal of eating 180 grams of carbohydrates for the day, and it was 40 percent of your total calories.
 (Not bad.
 Good job, you!)

 Since we know that a diet works well only if it’s sustainable, we’re going to go out on a limb here and say that this plan could work for someone who feels they absolutely cannot ban a food.

 How Do You Count Macros?

 There are many strategies to count macros.
-To count macros the IIFYM way, you’ll need to do math, and lots of it!
-This three-step game plan will demystify macro counting for you:
+To count macros the IIFYM way, you’ll need to do the math.
+(Sorry!)

 1. Figure out your daily calorie needs.
 There are many online calculators you can use, including this one by the National Institutes of Health.
 They generally use your gender, weight, height, and activity level to calculate your daily calorie goal.
 Then, they add or subtract a certain amount of calories from your day to help you gain or lose weight.